kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/implementation-summary.md

 ### 5. Password Reset
 1. User requests password reset with email
 2. System generates OTP and sends to user
-3. User verifies OTP to receive temporary reset token
+3. User verifies OTP
-4. User provides new password with reset token
+4. User provides new password
-5. System updates password and invalidates reset token
+5. System updates password
+6. User logs in with new password

 ## Security Features